Rickaym/pyforge/README.rst

 .. warning::

-  This repository only contains the **on-going** attempts of implementing the concept!
+  This project is **on-going**!
 It has not been completed nor proven working.

 What's been done?
 ------------------
-1. Rudimentary implementations of the shadow @Mod classes has been written and proven useful.
-2. Exemplary mod file also implemented.
-This has not been tested yet.
-3. Needs `Gradle` work done to add extra dependencies
+1. Class Loading
+2. Hands-free Python to java integration
+3. Mod Annotations

+**What needs to be done?**
+1. Customized build.gradle and properties
+2. Interpolation with core Forge mechanisms if it is at all possible

 Contribution and Beta Testing
 =================================

-So far beta-testing has not been offered yet.
-Although contributions are certainly welcome.
+Contributions are most certainly welcome!
-To contribute on this project, you must read the `docs <https://github.com/Rickaym/pyminecraft/tree/main/docs/>`_ and fully understand the concepts.
+To contribute on this project, you must read `docs <https://github.com/Rickaym/pyminecraft/tree/main/docs/contributions.rst>`_ and all the information provided at your disposal in the docs folder.

-Also contact me at `Neo#1844` through discord or join `this <https://discord.gg/UmnzdPgn6g>`_. :P
+Contact me at `Neo#1844` through discord or join `this <https://discord.gg/UmnzdPgn6g>`_.
+B)

 ~